yt-dlp/yt-dlp/README.md

     --no-update                     Do not check for updates (default) --update-to [CHANNEL]@[TAG]     Upgrade/downgrade to a specific version.
-                                    CHANNEL and TAG defaults to "stable" and "latest" respectively if ommited; See
+                                    CHANNEL and TAG defaults to "stable" and "latest" respectively if omitted; See
                                     "UPDATE" for details.
 Supported channels:
                                     stable, nightly
     -i, --ignore-errors             Ignore download and postprocessing errors.